 Human Services Capstone is a class where students will demonstrate their understanding of being a human services worker.
 Students will focus on their motives for being a human services worker and evaluate their readiness to either enter the job market and/or transfer to a four-year institution.
-(1/0)
+(1/0) Prerequisite: Permission from the program chair.
 Co-requisite: Human Services Internship.